Friday, September 8, 2017

 Millstream Chichester National Park

-We visited the Millstream Homestead built-in 1920.
+We visited the Millstream Homestead, built in 1920.

-A walking trail leaves the homestead and meanders through groves of date palms and huge paperbark trees.
-This whole area is covered by lovely fresh running streams and wetlands covered with water lilies.
+The lease on the pastoral property was established in the 1800s; at one stage, over 20,000 sheep were grazed there.
+A walking trail departs from the homestead and winds through groves of date palms and large paperbark trees.
+The entire area is adorned with clear, flowing streams and wetlands filled with water lilies.

 No comments: